querkmachine/FSFrontEndDocs/troubleshooting/asp-will-trip-you-up.md

 ## Basically nothing is accessible

 Building something that needs to strictly meet accessibility compliance guidelines?
 Good luck using any of the HTML helpers then.
-You'll need custom implementations of virtually all of the form and validation helpers if you want to add the appropriate `aria-invalid`, `aria-describedby`, `role`, etc. attributes to appear when they should.
+You'll need custom implementations of virtually all of the form and validation helpers if you want to make the appropriate `aria-invalid`, `aria-describedby`, `role`, etc. attributes to appear when they should.

 ## Umbraco Forms exists

 Take everything you knew about good practice and throw it under the bus.

 Umbraco Forms enforces the use of certain JavaScript libraries, enforces where they need to be loaded into the page (fun fact: it's not at the bottom [where they should be]({{ site.baseurl }}{% link concepts/performance.md %}#css-and-javascript-includes)), will unnecessarily import libraries multiple times, loads unnecessary stylesheets, loads unnecessary libraries (if you're already rolling your own client-side validation or using the built-in browser validation) and requires the use of certain class names if it is to work at all, [desecrating your entire naming scheme in the process]({{ site.baseurl }}{% link authoring-guidelines/writing-css-sass.md %}#bem-syntax).

-Jesus wept.
+Many of our projects use a custom Umbraco Forms theme which tries (and is successful, mostly) to pull it in-line with our coding standards.
+Consider copying that across to make your life at least a little bit easier.